What People (and AI Agents) Get Wrong About Common-Mode Filtering

 - Should Y-capacitors go on both sides of the choke, or on one side only?
 You’ll find both configurations recommended, sometimes within the same source, usually without a clear explanation of which one is right in a given situation.

 - Should the ground plane extend underneath the choke?
 Should it extend everywhere?
 Should a hole be cut in the plane beneath the choke?
 Or should the plane stop where the choke begins?
-You’ll find each of these advocated somewhere.
+You’ll find each of these conflicting recommendations strongly advocated by various internet sources.

 - Should the choke use a low-loss or high-loss ferrite?
 Is loss in the ferrite material desirable or not?
 And if it is, why don’t data sheets tell you how much loss a given choke provides?

-Despite all of this, common-mode filtering is actually fairly straightforward once a few ideas are in place.
-Most of the confusion traces back to three points that often get left out:
+Despite the wealth of misinformation, common-mode filtering is actually fairly straightforward once a few ideas are in place.
+Most of the confusion is due to a failure to recognize and understand three important concepts.

 - It’s commonly assumed that a common-mode choke impedes common-mode current and passes differential-mode current.
 That’s true in a balanced system, but not in general.
-Common-mode chokes are balanced components.
-In an unbalanced system, a choke promotes mode conversion: it can put common-mode noise into the signal path and turn signal currents into a common-mode voltage that drives conducted and radiated emissions.
+Common-mode chokes are balanced components that are usually inappropriate in unbalanced circuits.
+In an unbalanced circuit, a choke promotes mode conversion.
+It can put common-mode noise into the signal path and turn signal currents into a common-mode voltage that drives conducted and radiated emissions.

-- As noted above, common-mode chokes are usually evaluated in 50-ohm systems.
-Designing a filter that looks good in a 50-ohm system is very different from designing one that will attenuate conducted or radiated emissions in a real product.
+- As noted above, common-mode chokes are usually evaluated in 50-Ω systems.
+Designing a filter that looks good in a 50-Ω system is very different from designing one that will attenuate conducted or radiated emissions in a real product.

 If you’d like to see how common-mode filtering should be done, I’d recommend our website tutorial at learnemc.com/cm-filtering.
 Once you understand the nature of the common-mode source in a particular application, designing an appropriate filter is relatively straightforward.